marzer/poxy/README.md

 1. Create your `poxy.toml` (Poxy's answer to the `Doxyfile`)
 2. Invoke Poxy on it: `poxy path/to/poxy.toml` (or simply `poxy` if the cwd contains the config file)
 3. See your HTML documentation `<cwd>/html`

-ℹ&#xFE0F; If there exists a `Doxyfile` or `Doxyfile-mcss` in the same directory as your `poxy.toml` it will be loaded first, then the Poxy overrides applied on top of it.
-Otherwise a 'default' Doxyfile is used as the base.

 <br><br>